 The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition which are reported in these consolidated financial statements, are translated to US\$ at exchange rates at the reporting date.
 The income and expenses of foreign operations are translated into US\$ at the average exchange rates for the year.
 Foreign currency differences are recognised in other comprehensive income, and presented in the foreign currency translation reserve (translation reserve) in equity.
-When a foreign operation is disposed of such that control or significant influence is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified in the World Gold Council disposes of part of its interest in a subsidiary that includes a foreign operation while retaining control, the relevant proportion of the cumulative amount is reattributed to non-controlling interests.
-When the World Gold Council disposes of only part of its investment in an associate that includes a foreign operation influence, the relevant proportion of the cumulative amount is reclassified as surplus or deficit.
+When a foreign operation is disposed of such that control or significant influence is lost, the cumulative amount in the translation reserve related to that foreign operation is reclassified in the statement of comprehensive surplus as part of the gain or loss on disposal.
+When the World Gold Council disposes of part of its interest in a subsidiary that includes a foreign operation while retaining control, the relevant proportion of the cumulative amount is reattributed to non-controlling interests.
+When the World Gold Council disposes of only part of its investment in an associate that includes a foreign operation while retaining significant influence, the relevant proportion of the cumulative amount is reclassified as surplus or deficit.